DimitarChristoff/primish/README.md

 ### browser support

 The main driving force behind primish is to change prime to work in a browser out of the box as well as under nodejs.
 This fork changes the code to work w/o any dependencies and support AMD (eg. RequireJS) as well as simple browser exports to gloabls.
 If you don't have an AMD loader and not under NodeJS / browserify, it will export `window.prime`, `window.emitter` and `window.options`, so be careful.
 Another goal has been to bring as much MooTools 1.x sugar into classes as possible.

-Use at your own risk, examples in `./examples/` and also look at the `spec` folder (jasmine-node test runner).
-Most examples in the docs are runnable, just edit the code and press `run this`, then look at your console.

 ## Testimonials